icelandic-lt/ocr-post-processing/README.md

 |    |    corrected_2.txt
 ```

 The text files in `corrected` are simply normal texts, which are then "corrected", i.e. no errors have been added to them.
-Tje script than creates "OCRed" versions of them by adding known OCR errors into them, as well as randomly adding spaces into words and splicing others together, and saves them in `original`.
+The script then creates an "OCRed" versions of them by adding known OCR errors into them, as well as randomly adding spaces into words and splicing others together, and saves them in `original`.

 After this, you have to hardcode the path of the training data into `globals.py` and run `python3 setup.py --type dataframes`.